 Cartridge System

-The HP DeskJet 3755 comes with a poor cartridge system, with only two cartridges – black and a tricolor one.
+The HP DeskJet 3755 comes with a poor cartridge system, with only two black and one tricolor cartridge.
 Both of these cartridges have lower page yields, making them more expensive in the long run.
 Speaking of which, the HP DeskJet 3755 is not suitable for those who print a lot.
 However, if you wish to have it for occasional use, you are good to go.

 Connectivity

-Speaking of connectivity, the HP DeskJet 3755 comes with Wi-Fi functionality with support for Wi-Fi Direct.
+Speaking of connectivity, the HP DeskJet 3755 comes with Wi-Fi functionality and support for Wi-Fi Direct.
 However, there is no Ethernet or Bluetooth support onboard.
-If you are skeptical about its cloud compatibility, it shares support to the most popular cloud services, including the Apple AirPrint or Mopria Print Service.
+If you are skeptical about its cloud compatibility, it shares support with the most popular cloud services, including Apple AirPrint or Mopria Print Service.

 Ease of Usage, and Setup Process

 Although there is no functional display that can show text and other instructions on board, setting up this printer can still be a cakewalk.
-All you got to do is, power on the device, insert the provided starter cartridges into their slots, and you are good to go.
+All you have got to do is power on the device, insert the provided starter cartridges into their slots, and you are good to go.

 Print Economy, Speeds, Print Quality, and Scanner Quality

 The HP DeskJet 3755 has a very poor cartridge system, resulting in a poor cost-per-print value.
-It is not recommended for those that require to print a lot.
+It is not recommended for those that require it to print a lot.
 As the 3755 is an inkjet printer, you cannot expect it to run as fast as a laser printer does.
-It can print a text-only document at 5 PPM, while a colored turned out to be 3 PPM.
+It can print a text-only document at 5 PPM, while a color document turns out to be 3 PPM.

 Verdict

-The HP DeskJet 3755 is one of the best, if not, the best cheap inkjet printer of all time.
+The HP DeskJet 3755 is one of the best, if not the best, cheap inkjet printers of all time.
 It has everything that you would expect from a typical inkjet.
-However, if you plan on using this printer occasionally, you will have to keep taking a test print now and then.
+However, if you plan on using this printer occasionally, you will have to keep taking test prints now and then.
 As the 3755 is an inkjet, it tends to dry out quickly, blocking the nozzle.

-As the device comes with a sheetfed scanner, the inclusion of an auto document feeder would have been a great addition.
-Also, if you are someone who requires printing a lot on a regular basis, this printer is not for you as it has a very poor page yield.
-This can make this printer costlier to run over the period of time. – hp instant ink
+Although the device comes with a sheetfed scanner, the inclusion of an auto document feeder would have been a great addition.
+Also, if you are someone who needs to print a lot on a regular basis, this printer is not for you as it has a very poor page yield.
+This can make this printer costlier to run over a period of time. – hp instant ink

 #3.
 Epson EcoTank ET-4760 – The Most Economical Option for Photo Printing